 Keyword Insights (from $58/month) is the dedicated tool here.
 It groups keywords by how similar the actual search results are, not just how similar the words sound.
 That’s a better signal for whether two keywords need separate pages or can share one.
 If you already pay for Semrush, its clustering feature is built in and saves adding another subscription.

 An Ahrefs study of 900,000 pages found 74.2% of new content pages contain some AI writing.
 When that much content floods the internet, a clear topical plan is how you stand out.
 One good cluster map replaces months of guessing which post to write next.
-If you want to build a full AI marketing strategy, this step is the foundation.

 Content briefs and optimization